pbaylis/pbaylis.github.io/_posts/2016-05-18-prism-leads.markdown

 The PRISM [documentation](http://prism.nacse.org/documents/PRISM_datasets.pdf) defines a "PRISM day" as:

 > Station data used in AN81d are screened for adherence to a “PRISM day” criterion.
-A PRISM day is defined as 1200 UTC-1200 UTC (e.g., 7 AM-7AM EST), which is the same as the AHPS day definition.
+A PRISM day is defined as 1200 UTC-1200 UTC (e.g., 7 AM-7AM EST), which is the same as the [the National Weather Service’s hydrologic day].
 Once-per day observation times must fall within +/- 4 hours of the PRISM day to be included in the AN81d tmax and tmin datasets.
 Stations without reported observation times in the NCEI GHCN-D database are currently assumed to adhere to the PRISM day criterion.
 The dataset uses a day-ending naming convention, e.g., a day ending at 1200 UTC on 1 January is labeled 1 January.

 The last sentence is important: because a day runs from 4am-4am PST and because days are labeled using the endpoint of that time period, *most of the observations from which the daily measures are constructed for a given date are taken from the day prior*.
 A diagram may be helpful here: